DCully/docker-detective/README.md

       takes ~43 seconds
-      takes ~41 seconds without doing the unfinished file size updates at all takes ~39 seconds when SaveFile is stubbed out
+      takes ~41 seconds without doing the unfinished file size updates at all takes ~39 seconds when SaveFile is stubbed out with no reader interactions whatsoever, 22 seconds

+it takes 20 seconds to docker save ros:melodic-robot, very similar to our reader interaction time compilation takes ~ 2 seconds parallelizing things makes the whole in-memory DB building take ~17 seconds

 ## Demo that the FS->JSON Golang code works